-"First of all, your eyes are incredibly unique and far from forgettable," the brunette said, a quirk to her lips as she searched the hazel depths.
+"First of all, your eyes are incredibly unique and far from forgettable," Rachel said, a quirk to her lips as she searched the hazel depths.
 Quinn could feel a layer of heat start to coat her cheeks.
 "Second, based on the general line of events floating about the school, you received your nose job around the ages of thirteen and fourteen.
 Recovery from rhinoplasty takes up to a year to completely heal.
 The level of swelling might have gone down remarkably if you had entered McKinley around the six month mark following the surgery, but it still would have been present.
 Looking at your transfer picture, I see only a slight, and completely natural, difference in facial structure as you matured.
 Your nose, however, has not altered."

 She leveled a glower at her, hackles and walls up in full force, and moved on to what was obviously the next step in this little discussion.
 "So what?
 You're going to expose me to the school as a fraud?
 Again?
 Ruin every chance I had to be Prom Queen?"